loopbackio/loopback.io/pages/en/lb2/Valid-names-in-LoopBack.md

 * Application names can contain the dash, that is, the minus-sign character (-).

 {% include tip.html content="
 In general, LoopBack allows other characters in names, including other non-alphanumeric characters and Unicode characters, but using them is not recommended as a best practice.
 If you have questions, inquire on the [LoopBack Google Group](https://groups.google.com/forum/#!forum/loopbackjs).

-It is also a good idea to avoid using JavaScript [reserved words](https://mathiasbynens.be/notes/reserved-keywords) as names, since doing so may be problematic.

-Also, using a [predefined property name](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) of a JavaScript Object, such as `constructor`, as a property name may cause issues.
+It is also a good idea to avoid names that are JavaScript [reserved words](https://mathiasbynens.be/notes/reserved-keywords) or [predefined property names](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) of a JavaScript Objects, such as `constructor`.
 " %}